 Following law school, Mr. McCluer served as a law clerk to the Honorable Callie V.S.
 Granade, Chief United States District Judge for the Southern District of Alabama.

-Mr. McCluer is admitted to the bars of the States of Mississippi and Alabama all federal courts in Mississippi and Alabama.
+Mr. McCluer is admitted to the bars of the States of South Carolina, Mississippi and Alabama all federal courts in Mississippi and Alabama.

 Outside the practice of law, Mr. McCluer is involved in a number of community service organizations.
 He serves on the Board of Directors of the Mississippi Innocence Project, which assists innocent prisoners seeking exoneration and release from prison on the basis of DNA evidence, and recently concluded a three-year term on the vestry of St. Peter’s Episcopal Church in Oxford, Mississippi.
 Mr. McCluer has also served as president of the American Bar Association’s local Young Lawyers chapter.